New federal judges in D.C., Va. and Md. show Biden’s push to diversify bench

 “Biden pledged to nominate and confirm people who are diverse in terms of ethnicity, gender, sexual orientation, ideology and particularly experience,” said Carl Tobias, a professor at the University of Richmond School of Law.
 But, he said, “there is a pattern” of heightened GOP opposition to candidates with backgrounds as public defenders and civil rights advocates.

 Patricia Tolliver Giles, confirmed Tuesday, is the second Black woman to serve as a federal judge in Virginia.
 Before taking the bench, Giles spent nearly two decades as an assistant U.S. attorney in Alexandria.
 She dealt largely with major crimes, including murder cases involving the transnational MS-13 gang.
-At the start of her career, she clerked for Gerald Bruce Lee, a federal judge who retired in 2017 after decades of advocating for greater diversity in the legal profession.
+At the start of her career, she clerked for Gerald Bruce Lee, a federal judge who retired in 2017 after decades of advocating greater diversity in the legal profession.

 Michael Nachmanoff, confirmed Wednesday to the bench in Virginia, has been a magistrate judge since 2015.
 Before that, he was the chief public defender in the Eastern District of Virginia.